 E. Completed items (green area)

-The blue area of the graph highlights the user stories you’ve completed.
+The green area of the graph highlights the user stories you’ve completed.

 In addition to those five elements of the CFD, there are two more concepts you’ll need to understand:

 Lead time refers to the time it takes a story to progress from unattended to completed.
 You can calculate a story’s lead time by measuring the horizontal distance between the start point of your diagram to when it was finished (when the green curve starts for that story).